But in the year of the Shadow War, it became something greater: our last, best hope for victory."

 - In the Beginning — 1998, a prequel to the series proper.

 - Thirdspace — 1998, taking place during Season 4.

 - The River of Souls — 1998, takes place shortly after the end of series (excluding its Distant Finale).
 Features Martin Sheen.

-- A Call to Arms — 1999, takes place about five years after the end of the series (excluding its Distant Finale).
-Serves as a lead-in to Crusade.
+- A Call to Arms — 1999, takes place about five years after the end of the series (excluding ithe Distant Finale).
+It serves as a lead-in to Crusade.

 - The Legend of the Rangers: To Live and Die in Starlight — 2002 Made-for-TV Movie focusing on a crew of "Rangers", a patchwork of human and Minbari space cops.
-It was actually intended to lead into a third B5 series, but it didn't pan out due to the movie airing at the same time as the NFL Divisional Championship.
+It was actually intended to lead into a third series, but it was thwarted due to airing at the same time as the NFL Divisional Championship.

-- The Lost Tales: Voices in the Dark — 2007 Direct-to-Video interquel which was intended to be the first of a series of new DTV stories.
-It didn't pan out either despite some degree of commercial success, this was the only volume.
+- The Lost Tales: Voices in the Dark — 2007 direct-to-DVD interquel which was intended to be the first of a series of side-stories.
+Despite some degree of commercial success, this was the only volume.

 On September 27, 2021, Straczynski and The CW announced that they would produce a "from-the-ground-up reboot" of Babylon 5 with JMS as executive producer, who described it as an "evolution" of the setup and characters rather than actually doing a straight remake of his original five-year plan.
 Originally intended to be launched in 2022, the launch date was later pushed back to late 2023.
 Following the chaos of the Warner Bros./Discovery merger and the sale of The CW's majority interest to Nexstar, rumors swirled that the project was dead, but Straczynski has said the new series is still in active development.